 Fully equipped yacht

-Taking a private skippered yacht tour is probably the closest way to experience the authenticity of the another Croatian coast.
-Sailing in Pula, Croatia will reveal you the beauties of Istrian peninsula and Kvarner islands in a 7-day sailing adventure.
-This hidden corner of the earth will uncover all the natural and cultural highlights in this parz of Croatia.
+Taking a private skippered yacht tour is probably the closest way to experience the authenticity of Croatian coast.
+Sailing trip from Pula will uncover all the beauties of Istrian peninsula and Kvarner islands in a 7-day sailing adventure.
+This hidden corner of the earth, rich with unique flora and fauna will leave you breathless.
 Sailing through of the most intact habitats on the planet, you will have the chance to witness amazing architecture, wildlife parks, secluded coves, tiny isolated islands and amazing local cuisine.

-With no large cities in the area, no heavy maritime traffic or industry nearby, this is one of the most remote and sailing areas in Croatia.
+With no large cities in the area, no heavy maritime traffic or industry nearby, this is one of the most remote and isolated areas in Croatia.
 Surrounded with aromatic pine forests, turquoise sea still swarming with fish, you will find tranquility and peace under the warm Mediterranean sun.
-If you want to taste the nightlife, sailing in Istria and Kvarner tour offers plenty of it.
+If you want to taste the nightlife, these islands offer plenty of it.
 The island Pag, famous of top party venues is always on our map.
 Itinerary is completely flexible to your wishes.
-Our skipper is free to any suggestions and will be privileged to introduce you the beauty of living at sea
+Our skipper is opened to any suggestions and will be privileged to introduce you to the beauty of living at sea

 A great chance to swim or snorkel in natural surrounding.
 Only the brave ones can dive from 10 meter cliffs into the clear sea and later have a refreshing cocktail in a »safari bar«.
 First evening will be perfect to enjoy in a nice glass of Istrian Malvazija wine and try famous truffle dishes in a traditional Istrian eco farm just a couple of minutes away.